For higher resolution pictures, personal CV, or any materials related to our work, please email Jun Zhang,

 A giant danio swims up in a laminar flow (photo taken from

-the side of the laminar flow tunnel).
+the side of the laminar flow tunnel, as shown above).

 An insulating floater (a model continent) is centered atop a thermal